harvard-edtech/caccl/README.md

 ### Required: Configure LTI

-All CACCL apps integrate with Canvas via LTI.
+All CACCL apps integrate with Canvas via LTI v1.1 (LTI v1.3 coming soon).
 You can think of LTI as a standardized interface between Canvas and an app that integrates with Canvas.
 For more info on LTI, check out the [IMS Global LTI Docs](https://www.imsglobal.org/activity/learning-tools-interoperability).

 #### I. Add Credentials